-Reminiscences of a Stock Operator originally began as a 12 article series for the Saturday Evening Post.
+Reminiscences of a Stock Operator originally began as a twelve article series for the Saturday Evening Post.
 Edwin Lefevre wrote the series over 12 months starting in 1922.

 Lefevre sets the stage for the book in the first article.
-He starts with a great line: “The market was so weak that you could see customers counting their dead hopes.”
+He begins with a great line:

 But the narrator didn’t believe him, so he sets out to ask Livingston himself.
 An introduction is made.
 A meeting is set.

-And the first of many conversations begin with a rant by Livingston, a lesson on the perils of trying to get rich quick and expecting a better return than the market will offer.
+The first of many conversations begin with a rant by Livingston.
+He offers a lesson on the perils of trying to get rich quick and expecting a better return than the market will offer.
 Here’s how the conversation went:

 “I never raid the market,” he said quickly.
 “It would be useless.
 The market raids itself when a lot of people suddenly discover that they ought to have sold out ten points higher, or when a lot of insiders dispose of stocks they couldn’t land the public with, or when brokers have loans called on them.
 But they always blame it on the bears.
 As a matter of fact, a bear market is 100 percent legitimate.
 It begins without the need of manipulation or thimblerigging, and it continues without having to be nursed.
 No man or set of men can smash a market day after day.
 I might raid the market once.
 But what good would that do me?
 It won’t stay down if it isn’t a bear market; and if it is a bear market I don’t have to raid it, do I?”